Get

 Many dogs that are infected with tapeworms will not show any signs of infection or illness.
 In select cases where there is a large load burden, there may be weight loss.
 Occasionally, dogs may lick or scoot their hind end as the tapeworm segments can be itchy or irritating around this area.
 Very rarely, a dog may vomit up a piece of the adult tapeworm.

 Sometimes, you may actually see tapeworm proglottid segments on or around your dog.
 They can be moving or may have already dried out.
 Visually, they are often a whitish-to-yellow color that is similar in size and appearance to a grain of rice or a sesame seed.
-These may be present on or around a dog’s rectum, in their bedding, or in places where they frequently lay down.
+These may be present on or around a dog’s rectum, in their bedding, or in places where they frequently lie down.

-Can I Get Tapeworms from My Dog?
+Can I Get Tapeworms From My Dog?

 dog sniffing owner's hands